-To better understand, address, and improve the challenges related to college affordability and student debt, 9 institutions have been selected to participate in a collaboration between the Association of Public and Land-grant Universities' Powered by Publics initiative and TIAA Institute to investigate best practices and possible long-term reformation to current financial aid approaches.
+To better understand, address, and improve the challenges related to college affordability and student debt, nine institutions participated in a collaboration between APLU's Powered by Publics initiative and TIAA Institute to investigate best practices and possible long-term reformation of current financial aid approaches.

 Four strategic priorities guide Powered by Publics work.
 They are: